 Turns out goji berries are excellent in cookies!

 They are similar to raisins, but goji berries have a brighter flavor.
-Of course you can use any dried fruit in this recipe.
-But I may have stumble upon something here!
+You can use any dried fruit in this recipe, but I may have stumble upon something here!

 And just like that a new cookie was born – fruity with a tropical coconut flavor.